 Each individual is treated differently, even if the symptoms they display are the same, but treatments do follow a similar format.
 At the initial consultation, the practitioner will ask detailed questions about the client’s health and then do a physical examination and pulse diagnosis (which is thought to indicate the state of the doshas).

 After the examination, the practitioner gives advice on lifestyle, diet and exercise, which may include recommending massage, breathing techniques, meditation or yoga to assist with tension.
 Some practitioners may recommend intestinal ‘cleansing’ through the use of laxatives or enemas, and the client will often be given herbal preparations suitable for their individual condition.

 In addition, ayurvedic therapy centres offer special therapies such as panchakarma (detoxification treatment); shirodhara (relaxation treatment); abhyanga (herbal body massage) and swedhana (herbal steam bath).

 Because ayurveda is a total system, emphasising the benefits of a healthy diet and moderate lifestyle, it can have dramatic effects on general well-being if clients are prepared to adopt its principles wholeheartedly.
 On their own, a series of treatments may help the client to detoxify and reassess life choices that may be having an adverse effect on their health.

 There are unlikely to be any negative side effects from the treatment session itself, or the recommended meditation or yoga.
 (Do make sure that you go to a teacher who is fully insured and recommended by the British Wheel of Yoga).
 Some people may experience adverse effects from herbal preparations, and diet recommendations may not be suitable for people with restrictions, such as diabetics.

-Use the form at the top of this page or the links below to search for Ayurvedic Medicine.
+Use the links below to search for Ayurvedic Medicine practitioners.